MolecularBioDiversityLab/OrgaMiner/README.md

 To run the script with this input file, `–-skip-download` option must be given.

-**Warning**: Be cautious when utilizing the `--remove` option with this usage, as it results in the deletion of all fastq files including the files you specify in the input file.
+**Warning**: Be cautious when utilizing the `--remove-all` option with this usage, as it results in the deletion of all fastq files including those you specify in the input file.
 Please be mindful of this consequence before proceeding with the command.
+If you aim to preserve your data while managing memory constraints opt for the `--remove` option which exclusively deletes intermediate fastq files.

 **Warning**: Pair-end read files must include "_1" or "_2" in their names.